rasponicc/rasponicc.github.io/_posts/2020-4-10-3D printing face shields.md

 ---
-I finally went from being a perpetually broke uni student craving a 3D printer to a perpetually broke uni student WITH A 3D PRINTER!
+In times of crisis communities come forward and help.

-I bought a Creality Ender 3, which is an entry level FDM 3D printer.
-For an entry level printer it's actully pretty good and it's also highly customisable.
+I finally bought a Creality Ender 3, which is an entry level FDM 3D printer.
+For an entry level printer it's actually pretty good and it's also highly customisable.
 This was also when COVID-19 had just struck.
-The Maker community came up with awesome models of face shields and corona keys and open-sourced the design for anyone and everyone to print!
+The Maker community came up with awesome models of face shields and corona keys, and open-sourced the design for anyone and everyone to print!

 So I printed a few for my family and neighbourhood security guards.